The Siberian husky is a beautiful dog that has a challenging, free-spirited character.

 We like how it has two leash attachment points: One on the back and one at the front of the breastplate.

 This advantage of the latter is that when the dog pulls, their own momentum spins them sideways to face you, thus making pulling not worthwhile.

 This is a popular design used by dog trainers for exactly this reason.

-This harness isn’t the cheapest on the market and is a considered purchase.
+This Ruffwear isn’t the cheapest on the market and is a considered purchase.

 However, it’s reassuring to know that users tell us how their harness looks as new today as the day it was purchased, several weeks ago and will last for a good long time.

-If you have a preference for a collar over a harness, then be sure to choose the best collar for Siberian husky.
+If you have a preference for a collar over a harness, then be sure to look at this Martingale by Mighty Paw for Siberian husky.

 Not only do they cause physical pain but they cause mental confusion, which leads to feelings of insecurity which can manifest itself as aggression in the dog.